 These chalk designs are popular and I’m sure you’ve seen them on sidewalks and fences around your neighborhood.

 While kids are creating these—spatial intelligence kicks in—the kind of intelligence needed for higher forms of math and requires solving problems in the minds-eye.

 I made this activity more challenging and gave each team a sheet of paper with different geometric shapes.
 They had to incorporate all the straight-edge geometric shapes into their designs while creating something artistic.

 - Give each team a roll of masking tape

 - Each team creates a design using geometric shapes from the sheet

 - Allow 45 minutes to create and color the design

-- Criteria for judging—how many of the geometric shapes did they use?
+- Criteria for judging—how many geometric shapes did they use?
 How creative was the final design?
 Was the execution clean and neat?
 Did they finish on time?

 This project is considered process art because there are multiple steps in its creation.
 This is a great project to teach values to your grandkids.
 Process art shows grandkids that the road to success takes multiple twists and turns and various steps before reaching the desired goal.
-And I loved our grandkids final creations on this project–each one different, colorful and unique!
+Each final creation was different, colorful, and unique!

 - Canvas (11×14) for each grandchild (check Michael’s)